robintibor/high-gamma-dataset/README.md

 ## Reproduction of our results
 The `example.py` code in this repository shows how to reproduce the decoding results from the paper above and can also be used as an example code for decoding.
+Please change the `data_folder` in the code to the folder where you downloaded the dataset to, see the code at the bottom of the file.

 ## Data format